 For more information about Google Cloud firewall rules, see the Firewalls Rules Overview.

 Permissions required for this task

 To perform this task, you must have been granted the following permissions OR the following IAM roles.

 For multiple examples of restricting ingress or egress traffic, refer to the firewall configuration examples in the VPC documentation.

-The following example creates a firewall rule that allows all incoming TCP, UDP, and ICMP traffic from your peer network to your Google Cloud network.
+The following example creates an ingress allow firewall rule.
+This rule permits all TCP, UDP, and ICMP traffic from your peer network's CIDR to your VMs in your VPC network.

 - Go to the VPN tunnels page in the Google Cloud Console.